TV Rain

-TV Rain (Дождь; stylized as ДО///ДЬ) is an independent Russian television channel.
-Launched in 2010, it has been based in the Netherlands since 2023.
-It focuses on news, discussions, culture, politics, business reports, and documentaries, with most shows broadcast live.
+TV Rain (Дождь; stylized as ДО///ДЬ) is an independent Russian-language television channel.
+Launched in Russia in 2010, it has been based in the Netherlands since 2022.
+It focuses on news, discussions, culture, politics, business reports, and documentaries.
 TV Rain is owned by journalist Natalya Sindeyeva.
 Its slogan is "Optimistic Channel."

-In March 2022, Russian authorities blocked access to TV Rain in response to its coverage of the 2022 Russian invasion of Ukraine.
-The channel relaunched from studios in Latvia in July, but after multiple violations had its license cancelled in December.
-TV Rain continued to broadcast via YouTube and received a Dutch broadcast license in January 2023.
+In March 2022, Russian authorities blocked access to TV Rain in response to its coverage of the Russian invasion of Ukraine.
+The channel relaunched from studios in Latvia in July, but after multiple alleged violations had its license cancelled in December.
+TV Rain continued to broadcast via YouTube and received a Dutch broadcast license in December 2022.

 History

 Early years

-TV Rain was founded in 2010 by two women, Natalya Sindeyeva, media entrepreneur and owner, and Vera Krichevskaya, a TV and documentary film director.
+TV Rain was founded in 2010 by Natalya Sindeyeva, media entrepreneur and owner, and Vera Krichevskaya, a TV and documentary film director.
 It has focused on news, discussions, culture, politics, business reports, and documentaries.
-Most Dozhd shows have been live broadcasts with a motto to "talk about important things with those who are important to us".
-It is owned by journalist Natalya Sindeyeva.
+Most TV Rain shows have been live broadcasts with a motto to "talk about important things with those who are important to us".

-Dozhd was one of the first channels in Russia to cover the 2011 Russian protests against the alleged rigging of the parliamentary elections.
-President Dmitry Medvedev was also noticed to have unfollowed Dozhd on Twitter.
+TV Rain was one of the first channels in Russia to cover the 2011 Russian protests against the alleged rigging of the parliamentary elections.
+President Dmitry Medvedev was also noticed to have unfollowed TV Rain on Twitter.
 However, the channel was the first mass media outlet that he had chosen to follow on Twitter, according to an RIA Novosti report.
-On 9 December 2011, Dozhd was asked to provide copies of its coverage of the protests to check if it had abided by Russian media laws.
+On 9 December 2011, TV Rain was asked to provide copies of its coverage of the protests to check if it had abided by Russian media laws.
 By 10 December, it was showing a white ribbon, a symbol of the protests, by its on-screen logo.
 The station's owner, Sindeyeva, explained this as being a sign of "sincerity", rather than "propaganda", and an attempt to be "mediators" instead of simply journalists.